substack/seaport/README.markdown

 Give a port back. `cb(alloc)` fires when complete.
 You will get back the `alloc` object that you would have gotten if you'd queried the service directly.

+If `port` is an object, you can free ports on other services besides the presently connected host by passing in a `host` field in addition to a `port` field.

 ports.assume(role, port or meta={}, cb)
 ---------------------------------------